 By Scott Ross

 There are movies, specifically American movies, so original, and so richly observed, they defy easy categorization.
 This is both a virtue and a weakness; however high the critical fraternity may rate the film, if the studio that financed it can’t figure out a marketing strategy for an increasingly bifurcated niche audience, the picture can be doomed.
 Just as frequent, however, are those cases where a filmmaker has the ill luck to have his movie released during a management shake-up.
 (Terry Gilliam’s Baron Munchausen is the modern paradigm.)
 It does the new regime no honor if a picture championed by the outgoing mogul is admired, or even popular.
 Easier to throw a minimal ad campaign at it, give it a perfunctory release, and then pull it at the first opportunity.
-Of Cutter’s Way (1981) its director, Ivan Passer, later noted of the almost criminally negligent manner in which United Artists dumped the picture on the market (and would have killed it entirely had not a few prominent reviewers gotten behind it): “You can assassinate movies as you can assassinate people.
+Of Cutter’s Way (1981) its director, Ivan Passer, later noted about the almost criminally negligent manner in which United Artists dumped the picture on the market (and would have killed it entirely had not a few prominent reviewers gotten behind it): “You can assassinate movies as you can assassinate people.
 I think UA murdered the film.
 Or at least they tried to murder it.”

 Passer’s choice of words is not without irony — probably intentional — since Cutter’s Way is concerned with the murder of a teenage girl, committed by a wealthy Santa Barbara magnate, who expects to get away with it.
 But that encapsulation is itself inadequate, because the picture is both more and less than a thriller.
 It’s a downbeat meditation on specifically American themes, as intimate and emotionally wrenching as Passer’s earlier, equally striking (and similarly buried) depiction of junkie life, the woefully under-seen Born to Win of ten years earlier.